hassant/adcms/README.md

 * Storage accounts
 * Virtual machines (VMs)

+###Version 1.1 Feature List
+With Azure Data Center Migration Solution version 1.1, along with the above features some new features have been added as listed below.
+* Option to Migrate Deallocated VMs
+* Migrate VM independent Blobs with option to exclude from migration.
+* Exclude VM from migration

+More details about the implementation can be found on User Guide

+###Version 1.1 Bug Fix
+*Bug Fix for the Error on Import creating Virtual Machine: BadRequest: No Disk should be specified for a Role if using a VMImage.

 ##User Guide
 Please refer to the [User Guide](/User%20Guide.docx?raw=true) for instructions on how the use the solution.
 It also describes the solution architecture and how the solution takes care of important considerations like atomicity, consistency and extensibity.